mercierjo/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 # Introduction

-This lab builds on a previous lab on load balancing.
+This lab builds on a previous lab on load balancing, evaluating what we did there and expanding on it.

 # <a name="task-0"></a>Task 0 - Identify issues and install the tools